Wendy Davies: Research

-Her teaching originally covered a wide area of European and English medieval history it more recently concentrated on Celtic subjects working across and within the disciplines of history, archaeology and Celtic studies.
+Her teaching originally covered a wide area of European and English medieval history.
+It has more recently concentrated on Celtic subjects, working across and within the disciplines of history, archaeology and Celtic studies.

 She is particularly well known for her studies of early Welsh and Breton history.
 She is co-director, with Prof. James Graham-Campbell, of the interdisciplinary 'Celtic Inscribed Stones Project', established to build a database of all known early medieval Celtic inscribed stones.
 For the last twenty years she has also convened a major research group, known as the 'Bucknell Group', with the aim of examining the social significance of early medieval European charters.
 She is notable for her analysis of the Llandaff Charters.

 She has a special interest in the economic and social structure of Western European pre-industrial rural communities and the ways in which they used land and for fifteen years ran, with Dr Grenville Astill, the "East Brittany Survey", a multidisciplinary research programme into settlement and land-use changes.
 Much of her work has involved collaboration with others and she believes in the importance of fieldwork in teaching and research.
 Her responsibility for co-ordinating and developing the college's European strategy required her to represent the provost and president both abroad and at home and to advise him on major European higher education trends, maintain the college's membership of European networks and work with to promote the good reputation of UCL.
 She is particularly concerned that academic qualifications be speedily recognised within Europe.